Baikal (drink): Aqualife

 At present, industrial bottling of non-alcoholic carbonated drinks marked with a combined designation, including the word element "BAIKAL", is carried out on the basis of a license agreement at the LLC "PK" AQUALIFE " enterprise.

 OOO PK Aqualife currently manufactures several versions of Baikal soft drink, both in several brands of renewed recipes, and also the original formula of 1977.
 The original recipe of the soda is sold under the "Baikal 1977" trademark, whereas the new recipe is sold as simply "Baikal".
 The company also manufactures multiple new versions, which are based on the original 1977 recipe, such as vanilla and low calorie.

 In 2021, Coca-Cola sued Aqualife for Fantola, a Fanta competitor, according to the Russian newspaper Kommersant.

 Germany

 The WOSTOK line of products are produced and available in Germany by WOSTOK - Baikal Getränke GmbH.

 Ukraine

-Several manufacturers produce Baikal in Ukraine under the trademark «Байкал».
+Several manufacturers produced Baikal in Ukraine under the trademark «Байкал».

+In Ukraine, several manufacturers produce under the name "Synevyr".
+The name "Baikal" existed until 2022.
+Rebranding was carried out in connection with de-Russification.

 Kazakhstan

 TOO «ДальПродукт» manufactures Baikal in Almaty, Kazakhstan.